isaac-kami/ParaviewFenicsOciCloud/README.md

 ```

 <br></br>
-b) Make port 11111 listening on machine from which you deployed:
+b) Make port 11111 listening on instance from which you deployed:

 ```
 root@deploymentmachine:~# ssh -R 11111:127.0.0.1:11111 para